crisperdue/prooftoys-site/content/language-intro.md

 ### Quantifiers without braces

-An expression of the form `{x. p x}` can be shortened to just `p`, and in some situations you will see a statement such as:
+An expression of the form `{x. p x}` can be shortened to just `p`, and in some situations you will see a statement such as

 {{% preblock %}}
 ∃ p
+{{% /preblock %}}

+This is sometimes referred to as Prooftoys "native form" and is often used in preference to the more conventional-looking equivalent:

+{{% preblock %}}
+∃ {x. p x}
 {{% /preblock %}}

 ## Next steps